yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### News

+* April 2023，the paper "UAV-Assisted Wireless Backhaul Networks: Connectivity Analysis of Uplink Transmissions" was accepted by IEEE Transactions on Vehicular Technology.
 * 20 Oct.
 2022, receive the Ph.D. degree in Electronic Information Technology from [Macau University of Science and Technology (MUST)](https://www.must.edu.mo/), Macau, China.
 * 30 Aug.
 2022, awarded Gold Medal/Jury's Choice Award/Special Award, with the invertion "Dr Zou Di (Prof. of EdUHK), Miss Liu Yalin (RA of EdUHK), Facilitating Emotion Classification Based on Non-Intrusive Learner Data via Deep Neural Networks", in the 7th International Invention Innovation Competition in Canada (iCAN 2022).
 * 20 June 2022, work as a **lecturer** at the School of Science and Technology, HongKong Metropolitan University.